vinicius-goncalves/vinicius-goncalves/README.md

 ## 🙋‍♂️ About Me
 <div id="about-me" align="center">
   <p align="left">
     First of all, my name is <strong>Vinícius Gonçalves</strong>, a developer for 5+ years, studying Software Engineering.
 I started creating Minecraft plugins and servers using Java language.
 I stopped for a while and started again, but this time I went deeper and deeper into software development with JavaScript language.
-In the last months, I've studying back-end tecnologies to become a full-stack dev.
+In the last months, I've been studying back-end tecnologies to become a full-stack dev.
   </p>
 </div>